franciscoxavier04/pm-BIM/docs/release-notes/15-3-0/README.md

 Release date: 2025-02-19

 We released OpenProject [OpenProject 15.3.0](https://community.openproject.org/versions/2163).
-The release contains several bug fixes and we recommend updating to the newest version.
-Even though it is a minor release, it includes over 40 new features and a big update regarding our Meetings module.
+This release includes several bug fixes, and we recommend updating to the latest version.
+While it is a minor release, it introduces over 40 new features, including a major update to the Meetings module.
 In these Release Notes, we will give an overview of important feature changes.
 At the end, you will find a complete list of all changes and bug fixes.

 ## Important feature changes

 ### Schedule recurring meetings to streamline your weekly, biweekly, or custom appointments

 Organizing meetings just became much easier with **Recurring Meetings** in OpenProject 15.3.
-Instead of manually setting up repeated meetings, you can now define a meeting series with flexible recurrence options.
+Instead of manually setting up repeated meetings, you can now create a Recurring Meeting series with flexible scheduling options.

 - **Set up meeting series**: Schedule meetings to recur on a weekly, biweekly, or custom basis.
 - **Manage occurrences**: Each meeting in a series is an individual occurrence, allowing adjustments without affecting the entire series.